apiato/documentation/docs/general/contribution-guide.md

 ## Security Vulnerabilities {#security-vulnerabilities}

-If you discover a security vulnerability, please send an email to `support@apiato.io`.
+If you discover a security vulnerability, please email `support@apiato.io`.

 ___